 This is similar to the above, but it consolidates 100 factors.
 It’s important to note that the top 50 have a higher correlation than the top 100, as you might expect; in other words, it reinforces the idea that higher-correlation ranking factors are more important than lower-correlation ranking factors.

-4. Number of Entity Keywords Used
+4. Number of Yake or Entity Keywords Used

 What is an SEO “entity?”
 We’ll be seeing this term several times on this list.
 An entity is essentially an iteration of a keyword with proper context, matching what the user intent with search results.